psu13/mutable-hakyll/posts/a-forced-break.md

 the games are very different from the World Cup.
 This should not be surprising.
 The World Cup is a giant high pressure all star game where the happiness of entire nations depends on good performances from teams that have played together for a comparatively short time.
 So the games tend to be a bit, for lack of a better description, stiff and tight.
-So while it's an incredible event the quality of the football games is a bit variable.
+While it's an incredible event the quality of the football games is a bit variable.
 This is me saying what hundreds of millions of people have known for decades.